seescoto/word_search/README.md

 # word search
 creating word searches given a list of words to find

-compile comp.txt with `javac @comp.txt` and then run `java WordDriver` to run the driver. the driver will prompt you for:
+compile the programs in comp.txt with `javac @comp.txt` and then `java WordDriver` to run the driver. it will prompt you for:

 - a .txt file to write to
 - an (optional) size of the word search. if none is inputted, the size will be generated for you